 Establishing and Controlling your Claim and Basis

-As we discussed in many other articles and tell our clients in every initial briefing concerning EEO complaints, EEO complaints are won or lost on initial contact.
+As we discussed in many other articles and tell our clients in every initial briefing concerning EEO complaints, EEO complaints are unknowingly won or lost on initial contact with an EEO Counselor (informal stage).
 In the complaint process, this is the inception point to establish both claims and basis upon which, either 1) the agency will elect to settle (our preferred outcome) or 2) an EEOC judge will later rule.
 It is therefore critical you both establish and control your claim and basis and not allow the EEO Counselor to change, in any way, your claim and basis, provided such claims and basis are properly presented and structured based on the facts of your circumstances.
 Both the presentation and structuring of your claim and basis must be in conformance with law and EEOC administrative guidelines.
 Therefore, the complainant who simply thinks they can walk into an EEO Counselor’s office, tell a sad story, and file a complaint on that story, is in in for a rude awakening.
 While you can file a complaint about nearly anything, filing a complaint is not the objective.
 The objective is to either win or settle the complaint on your terms.
 Sad, or even compelling stories, will not accomplish this objective.

 An EEO complaint is easily dismissed (by Agency or Judge) for any of the reasons set forth in 29 CFR 1614.107(a) and for failure of a complainant to allege some prohibited basis.
 Also see, EEOC Directive MD-110, Ch.
 5. Among those reasons is the “failure to state a claim.”
 In layman’s terms, despite what many federal employees believe, federal employees do not have a “right” or ability (in a case viability sense) to pursue any “perceived wrong” in the EEO process.
 Each EEO complaint must present a Claim and the EEO Basis for such a claim.
 This misconception by many federal employees explains, in significant part, the high rate of EEO complaint dismissals at various stages throughout the process.
-For this reason, and as we previously covered, only a limited amount of trust should be placed in the EEO Counselor to accurately document and present the claims and basis of a complainant.
+For this reason, only a limited amount of trust should be placed in the EEO Counselor to accurately document and present the claims and basis of a complainant.
 Even more importantly, it is critical that complainants establish and control both the claim and basis of an EEO complaint.

 A basis must accompany each claim.
 Your complaint must establish the claim (action or non-action) was taken for the basis indicated; or, in other words, the action you are claiming occurred, would not have been taken “but for” the basis you indicate.
 So, for example (in simplest terms), if the Agency removed you for misconduct and your claim is the removal, you will need to prove the agency removed you for reasons other than those indicated in the decision notice; for example, race, color, religion, national origin, disability status, age, or retaliation for engaging in prior EEO protected activity.
 Often, the merits of the case are but a side discussion to the issues of basis applicability.